dlops-io/mushroom-app-v2/README.md

 - Review `model.py`

 ## Frontend App (React)
-Here we will use the React frontend framework to build a more robust mushroom app.
+Here we will use the React frontend framework to build a robust mushroom app.
 The app will have multiple components and navigation.

 ### Go into the frontend-react folder
 - Open a terminal and go to the location where `mushroom-app-v2/frontend-react`